FranciscoRossi48/DataCamp---DA-101/README.md

 # DataCamp---DA-101
-This is the case study that I had to get the Data Analyst Associate certification
+This is the case study that I had to solve to get the DataCamp's Data Analyst Associate certification

 Case Study Project - Food Restaurant Claims Company Background Vivendo is a fast food chain with 200+ stores in four locations in Brazil.
 For the past five years, this fast food chain has experienced incredible growth.
 To reorganize its legal department, they have hired a new chief legal officer.
 Customer Question The chief legal officer has decided to investigate the existing claims records.
 They want to come up with a plan for the future.
 They would like you to answer the following questions to help: ● What are the characteristics of the claims in different locations? ● How much does the claim amount differ from each claim? ● What we can learn from comparing active claims and closed claims?